HackYourFuture/study/software-development/SDLC.md

 # Software development lifecycle

-When developing software, you usually do this for a client or a customer, together with other engineers.
+When developing software, you usually do this for a client or a customer together with other engineers.
 Software Development Life Cycle (SDLC) is the process used by the software industry to design, develop and test high quality software.
-There are different phases in the software development that when finished will result in working software.
+There are different phases in software development that when finished will result in working software.
 The SDLC describes different phases with an ordering of the phases, each phase produces deliverables required by the next phase.
 It’s important to understand the different stages as it allows you to make a step from local engineering on your laptop to working in a team with others.
 This chapter will break down the different stages and roles and responsibilities involved.

 There are 6 cycles for the development lifecycle that are important to distinguish.
 Some SDLC’s have one or two phases more but the overall concept remains the same, hence why we are only focusing on the following 6.